istio/istio/samples/custom-bootstrap/README.md

 # Custom Envoy Bootstrap Configuration

-This sample creates a simple helloworld service that bootstraps the Envoy proxy with a custom configuration file.
+This sample creates a simple helloworld service that bootstraps the Envoy proxy.
+There are 2 ways to implement this:
+1. With a custom configuration file.
+2. With envoy filter

 ## Starting the service